-All clinical students must successfully complete four semesters of supervised practicum experience.
-A pre-practicum experience during which students can gain initial exposure to clinical settings begins in the second year.
+All clinical students must successfully complete a minimum of four semesters of supervised practicum experience.
+A pre-practicum experience during which students can gain initial exposure to clinical settings begins in the second year with the approval of the faculty advisor.
 The full practicum experience typically begins during the third year in residence but can begin during the summer after the second year.
 Note that any summer practicum experiences must be audited, as enrolling over the summer in a practicum experience for credit hours will automatically result in a tuition charge to the student.
 Beyond the required four semesters, many students opt to pursue additional experiences during summers and/or in Year 5.
 It is expected that students will be engaged in practicum for 12 hours per week during semesters in which they are enrolled in practicum.
 Students are expected to receive two semesters of experience in both psychological assessment and intervention during the course of their practicum training.
 Typically, specific practica focus on either assessment or on intervention, although several combine training in both components.
 Ideally, students should receive training in both in-patient and out-patient settings.

-A maximum of six credit hours from any one training site may be applied toward meeting practicum requirements.
+A maximum of six credit hours may be applied toward meeting practicum requirements.
 Practicum credit will be awarded only for practica completed at agencies approved by the Co-Directors of Clinical Training.
 Additional information concerning practicum requirements and procedures is available in the Practicum Handbook B: Practica Requirements and Procedures for Clinical Psychology.
 Descriptions of the specific practicum sites are available in the brochure titled Practicum Handbook A: Clinical Psychology Practicum Sites.

-Clinical students in the A & S Psychology Department who are receiving practicum training must enroll in (a) Year 3: either PSY 8323-A&S [Formerly PSY 323-A&S) (Assessment) or PSY 8324-A&S [Formerly PSY 324-A&S] (Psychotherapy) (usually PSY 8323-A&S) [Formerly PSY 323-A&S]; and, (b) Year 4: either PSY 8323-A&S [Formerly PSY 323-A&S] (Assessment) or PSY 8324-A&S [Formerly PSY 324-A&S] (Psychotherapy) (usually PSY 8324-A&S) [Formerly PSY 324-A&S).
-Two semesters each of PSY 8323-A&S [Formerly PSY 323-A&S] and PSY 8324-A&S [Formerly PSY 324-A&S] are required.
-In Year 5 and beyond, students register for either PSY 8325-A&S (Advanced Assessment) [Formerly PSY 325-A&S] or PSY 8326-A&S (Advanced Psychotherapy) [Formerly PSY 326-A&S].
+Clinical students in the A & S Psychology Department who are receiving practicum training must enroll in (a) Year 3: either PSY 8323-A&S (Assessment) or PSY 8324-A&S (Psychotherapy) (usually PSY 8323-A&S); and, (b) Year 4: either PSY 8323-A&S (Assessment) or PSY 8324-A&S (Psychotherapy) (usually PSY 8324-A&S).
+Two semesters each of PSY 8323-A&S and PSY 8324-A&S are required.
+In Year 5 and beyond, students register for either PSY 8325-A&S (Advanced Assessment) or PSY 8326-A&S (Advanced Psychotherapy).

-Clinical students in the Department of Psychology and Human Development who are receiving practicum training must enroll in either PSY-GS 9950-P [Formerly PSY-GS 390-P] or PSY-GS 9951 [Formerly PSY-GS 391-P] as part of their departmental supervision.
+Clinical students in the Department of Psychology and Human Development who are receiving practicum training must enroll in either PSY-GS 9950-P or PSY-GS 9951 as part of their departmental supervision.